UnicornOfDoom12/NEA/README.md

-Difficutly, weapon damage and health. enable the checkgraph update help increase chance of connection substantially health counter update database when enemy dies art for walls
+Difficutly, weapon damage and health. enable the checkgraph update help increase chance of connection substantially// health counter // update database when enemy dies art for walls